-Provided that either (i) the Trust qualifies as a "mutual fund trust" within the meaning of the Tax Act or (ii) the units are listed on a "designated stock exchange" for purposes of the Tax Act, the units, if issued on the date hereof, will be qualified investments under the Tax Act and the regulations thereunder for trusts governed by registered retirement savings plans ("RRSPs"), registered retirement income funds ("RRIFs"), tax-free savings accounts ("TFSAs"), first home savings accounts ("FHSAs"), registered education savings plans ("RESPs"), deferred profit sharing plans or registered disability savings plans ("RDSPs") (collectively, "Registered Plans").
+Provided that either (i) the Trust qualifies as a "mutual fund trust" within the meaning of the Tax Act or (ii) the units are listed on a "designated stock exchange" for purposes of the Tax Act, the units, if issued on the date hereof, will be qualified investments under the Tax Act and the regulations thereunder for trusts governed by registered retirement savings plans ("RRSPs"), registered retirement income funds ("RRIFs"), tax-free savings accounts ("TFSAs"), first home savings accounts ("FHSAs"), registered education savings plans ("RCSPs"), deferred profit sharing plans or registered disability savings plans ("RDSPs") (collectively, "Registered Plans").

-Notwithstanding that the units may be qualified investments for RESPs, RDSPs, FHSAs TFSAs, RRSPs and RRIFs, the holder, annuitant, or subscriber under an RESP, TFSA, RSDP, FHSA, RRSP or RRIF, as the case may be, will be subject to penalty taxes in respect of the units if such properties are a "prohibited investment" (as defined in the Tax Act) for the RESP, TFSA, RDSP, FHSA, RRSP or RRIF, as applicable.
-Units will not generally be a prohibited investment provided that the subscriber of the RESP, or the holder of the TFSA, FHSA or RDSP, or the annuitant under the RRSP or RRIF, as applicable, deals at arm's length with the Trust for purposes of the Tax Act and does not have a "significant interest" (within the meaning of the Tax Act) in the Trust.
-In addition, units will generally not be a "prohibited investment" if the units are "excluded property" (as defined in the Tax Act) for an RESP, TFSA, FHSA, RDSP, RRSP or RRIF.
-Subscribers of an RESP, or a holder of a TFSA, FHSA or RDSP, or an annuitant under a RRSP or RRIF should consult their own tax advisors in this regard.
+Notwithstanding that the units may be qualified investments for RDSPs, RESPs, TFSAs, FHSAs, RRSPs and RRIFs, the holder of a TFSA, FHSA or RDSP, the subscriber under an RESP, or the annuitant under an RRSP or RRIF, as the case may be, will be subject to penalty taxes in respect of the units if such properties are a "prohibited investment" (as defined in the Tax Act) for the RDSP, RESP, TFSA, FHSA, RRSP or RRIF, as applicable.
+Units will not generally be a prohibited investment provided that the holder of the TFSA, FHSA or RDSP, the subscriber under the RESP, or the annuitant under the RRSP or RRIF, as applicable, deals at arm's length with the Trust for purposes of the Tax Act and does not have a "significant interest" (within the meaning of the Tax Act) in the Trust.
+In addition, units will generally not be a "prohibited investment" if the units are "excluded property" (as defined in the Tax Act) for RDSPs, RESPs, TFSAs, RRSPs or RRIFs.
+Holders, subscribers, and annuitants, as the case may be, should consult their own tax advisors in this regard.

 Amounts of income and capital gains included in a Registered Plan's income are generally not taxable under Part I of the Tax Act, provided that the units are qualified investments for the Registered Plan.

 Unitholders should consult their own advisors regarding the tax implications of establishing, amending, terminating or withdrawing amounts from a Registered Plan.